 Ajania, comprising c.
 36 species of the composite family (Asteraceae), are restricted to Temperate Asia.
 This genus, which used to be included in the genus Tanacetum (see below), was named after the Russian harbour city Ayan, on the coast of the Sea of Okhotsk.

-Ajania fruticulosa is very common in Ladakh, here photographed near Hemis Gompa (top), and near Saspol, in front of a boulder with a pictograph. – Read about such artwork elsewhere on this website, see Culture: Folk art around the world.
+Ajania fruticulosa is very common in Ladakh, here photographed near Hemis Gompa (top), and near Saspol, in front of a boulder with a pictograph. – Read about such artwork on the page Culture: Folk art around the world.
 (Photos copyright © by Kaj Halberg)

 Ajania tibetica, photographed on the Bara Lacha La Pass, Lahaul, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)